Ohio nears 1M unemployment claims over 5 weeks amid virus - WHIZ News

 The teens were arrested after a pursuit ended with them crashing into a utility pole.

+Federal Judge Michael Barrett on Thursday once again held that a state order banning elective surgeries is unconstitutional if it prevents abortions from being carried out.
+His ruling came as he granted a request by Planned Parenthood and abortion clinics for a temporary restraining order against the state directive as it applies to abortions.

-Associated Press writer Dan Sewell in Cincinnati and Bruce Shipkowski in Trenton, N.J., contributed to this report.
+Associated Press writer Dan Sewell in Cincinnati, Julie Carr Smyth in Columbus, and Bruce Shipkowski in Trenton, N.J., contributed to this report.